adampsuprogramming/Software-System-Design-Project/README.md

 ## Class Pruning

-After possible conceptual classes have been identified, the list is pruned to remove classes that are not appropriate for the domain model.
-Below is a brief analysis of those classes that have been kept and those classes that were pruned.
+After possible conceptual classes have been identified, the list is pruned to remove classes that are not appropriate for the Domain Model.
+Below is a brief analysis of those classes that were kept and those classes that were pruned.

 ### Kept Classes